 But energy awareness extends beyond the new mascot and includes an education effort focused on retail sales staff.
-Sales staff is being instructed on ways they can help customers reduce their energy bills even further by participating in the Efficiency Plus for Homes program or through the purchase of compact fluorescent lights (CFLs).
+Sales staff is being instructed on ways they can help customers reduce their energy bills even further by participating in the Efficiency Plus for Homes program or through the purchase of CFLs.